ethereum/EIPs/EIPS/eip-ENS_TokenID.md

     function setTokenID(bytes32 node, uint256 token);
 ```

-Those evaluating this resolver can identify whether the resolver supports this EIP by using the ERC165 standard `supportsInterface(bytes4)`.
+You can evaluate whether a given ENS resolver supports this EIP by using the ERC165 standard `supportsInterface(bytes4)`.

 The interface identifier for this interface is `0x4b23de55`.

 ## Rationale